3mdeb/news-and-ideas/_posts/2017-12-05-ssh-reverse-tunnel-for-pxe-nfs-and-dhcp-setup-on-qubesos.md

 enabling support or you are interested in freeing your hardware setup, please do not hesitate to contact us.

-If you know how to reliably setup `iptables` in above situation we would be glad to test it.
+If you know how to reliably setup <code>iptables</code> in above situation we would be glad to test it.